ArthurJDurand/MDT-TS-and-Scripts/README.md

 Select cloud protection level - Disabled

-Please feel free and contribute by assisting me in improving any/all scripts contained in this repository!
+Please feel free and contribute by assisting me in improving any/all scripts contained in this repository and by adding original resources to the OEM Apps and Customizations contained in this repository!

 Perhaps a PowerShell script can be included to run as part of the task sequence during OS deployment that sets the target edition of WIndows according to the OEM license (e.g. Home Single Language)!
 To activate OEM Home Single Language edition "DeploymentShare\$OEM$\$1\Recovery\OEM\pre.ps1" should be modified not just to activate Pro OEM, and local group policies that get applied should be limited to Pro edition.